Halicampus grayi: Etymology

-The fish's patronym was not identified but it was certainly in honor of British zoologist John Edward Gray (1800-1875), who got Kaup’s monograph on syngnathid fishes published under the auspices of the British Museum.
+The fish's patronym was not identified but it was certainly in honor of British zoologist John Edward Gray (1800-1875), who got Kaup's monograph on syngnathid fishes published under the auspices of the British Museum.

-Discription
+Description

 H. grayi is brownish with dark bars along the side of its body, and pale bars on the gill membrane.
 This colouring provides extremely good camouflage for muddy and silty habitats, where the species will cover itself to stay hidden.